Open Hours

 Devon Roddel, the curator of the West Lafayette Caretaker’s Cottage Local History Center, works with the Library’s community partners to deliver interesting and eye-catching displays that showcase the unique local history of our small town.
 In 2024, the Library was able to partner with half a dozen other organizations to bring folks in the community more history to learn about in the form of custom-built exhibitions including print media, historical artefacts from ours and others collections, and tons of photos.

-Current Exhibits – 2024
+Current Exhibits – Fall 2025

 The Cottage Renovation Story